ngutils/cr-remote/README.md

 });
 ```

-You can use get post put patch and delete methods that return a promise.
+Get, post, put, patch and delete methods return a promise.
-Successful callback **return by default an object** that contains data (body response), headers() (function that return headers) and status (http status code, exp 200);
+Successful callback **returns by default an object** that contains data (body response), headers() (function that return headers) and status (http status code, exp 200).
+This is the same return of $http calls.

-## Create injeactable modules
+## Create services

-The best way is create dedicated module with specific methods for each remote resource.
+The best way is create dedicated modules with specific methods for each remote resource.

 ``` javascript